fluidex/fluidex-backend/README.md

 # How to run it

 Ubuntu 20.04 is the only supported environment currently.
+You could speed up the building following https://doc.rust-lang.org/cargo/guide/build-cache.html#shared-cache, and more documents can be found [here](https://github.com/mozilla/sccache/blob/master/README.md).

 ```
 # install some dependencies and tools